Contrary to a popular myth, you don’t need to live in France to successfully learn French.

 Johan regularly publishes podcasts that come with a transcript so you can read and listen at the same time.
-His Facebook page is also an awesome resource to get your daily dose of French
+His Facebook page is also an awesome resource to get your daily dose of French.

-.Check out my list of the best French podcasts to find other podcasts that include transcripts.
+Check out our list of the best French podcasts to find other podcasts that include transcripts.

 - Voxeurop (translated in most European languages)